NTX-McGill/NeuroTechX-McGill-2021/software/speller/data_collection_platform/README.md

 ## Setup environment

-If you are setting up on Linux install the package `sudo apt install libpq-dev` If you are setting up on Mac install the package using Homebrew instead
+If you are setting up on Linux install the package `sudo apt install libpq-dev`

+If you are setting up on Mac install the package use Homebrew to install this package.

 1. For Linux, Create environment using conda: `conda env create -f environment.yml`
     - For Windows: `conda env create -f environment_windows.yml`